TabithaChelagat/NashvilleHousing_SQL-Project/README.md

 | HalfBath         | Number of half bathrooms in the property.                                 |

-There are a total of 19 columns in the Nashville Housing dataset.
+There are a total of ``19 columns`` in the Nashville Housing dataset.

 - ***Analyzing Rows***

-Using the ``Unique ID`` as my primary key, I am going to check the total data that I will be working with.
+Using the ``Unique ID`` as my primary key, I checked the total data present in the dataset.

 ```
 Select COUNT([UniqueID ]) AS TotalData